1988 United States presidential election: Republican candidates

+Withdrawn candidates

+While Bush had long been seen as Reagan's natural successor, there was still a degree of opposition within the party to his candidacy.
+Historical precedent was not seen to favor Bush's chances, as no incumbent vice president had been elected as president since Martin Van Buren in 1836.
+Dole attracted support among those who were concerned that Bush, whose electoral experience outside of his campaigns with Reagan was limited to running unsuccessfully for the Senate and twice successfully for the House of Representatives in the 1960s, had not done enough to establish himself as a candidate in his own right.
+Others who wished to further continue the shift towards social conservatism that had begun during Reagan's presidency supported Robertson.

 Bush unexpectedly came in third in the Iowa caucus, which he had won in 1980, behind Dole and Robertson.
 Dole was also leading in the polls of the New Hampshire primary, and the Bush camp responded by running television commercials portraying Dole as a tax raiser, while Governor John H. Sununu campaigned for Bush.
 Dole did nothing to counter these ads and Bush won, thereby gaining crucial momentum, which he called "Big Mo".
 Once the multiple-state primaries such as Super Tuesday began, Bush's organizational strength and fundraising lead were impossible for the other candidates to match, and the nomination was his.
 The Republican Party convention was held in New Orleans, Louisiana.
-Bush was nominated unanimously and selected U.S. Senator Dan Quayle of Indiana as his running mate.
-In his acceptance speech, Bush made the pledge "Read my lips: No new taxes," which contributed to his loss in the 1992 election.
+Bush was nominated unanimously and selected U.S. senator Dan Quayle from Indiana as his running mate.
+In his acceptance speech, Bush made the pledge "Read my lips: No new taxes", which contributed to his loss in 1992.